Hear – and be heard. Building an MIT culture of listening and shared understanding

 The process of recording, highlighting, and sharing with consent is meant to empower conversation participants to build relationships and strengthen trust.
 There are three types of consent involved in participating in a realtalk@MIT conversation – one consent that is necessary to participate in the program, and two others that are optional.

-1] (Optional) Consent to participate and be recorded: Individuals first consent to participate in realtalk@MIT and have their small-group conversations recorded as part of a project – e.g., the first-year undergraduate orientation.
-This consent allows all other participants to hear audio and see transcripts of all recordings in that project, and also enables human-steered AI and data visualization tools to surface patterns and themes across their stories and reflections.
+1. Consent to participate and be recorded: Individuals first consent to participate in realtalk@MIT and have their small-group conversations recorded as part of a project – e.g., the first-year undergraduate orientation.
+This consent allows select project organizers and realtalk@MIT support staff to hear and manage conversations, and also enables human-steered AI and data visualization tools to surface patterns and themes across their stories and reflections.

-3] (Optional per highlight) Consent to share recorded highlights: Post-conversation, participants then review an AI-generated transcript of what has been shared, highlighting any excerpts that would be especially meaningful and valuable for others to hear.
-The platform will request a specific consent from the speaker of a given highlight to share more widely.
-If they give consent, the highlight will be accessible by anyone in the MIT community to see.
+3. (Optional per highlight) Consent to share recorded highlights: Post-conversation, project organizers and trained community sensemakers then review an AI-generated transcript of what has been shared, highlighting any excerpts that would be especially meaningful and valuable for others to hear.
+The platform will request specific consent from the speaker of a given highlight to share more widely..
 If they do not consent, the highlight will not be shared more widely.

 Will participant identities be shared?
 Can participants remain anonymous?

 Participants may elect to use a pseudonym in lieu of their name when they set up their profile on the realtalk platform.
-It is important to keep in mind, however, that a person may be identified from their voice even if they choose to use a pseudonym.
+Users may change their name or pseudonym at any time.
+It is important to keep in mind that a) a person may be identified from their voice even if they choose to use a pseudonym, and b) realtalk@MIT participant’s MIT credentials (e.g. your MIT email address) may be required to create and maintain a Cortico / Fora app account.
 A voice anonymization option is expected to be added in 2025.

 What if I share something I want to delete later?

 If a participant says something during a conversation they wish they hadn’t, the realtatlk@MIT program team will work with the participant to redact a portion of the conversation.
-Participants who would like to request a redaction should contact realtalk@mit.edu, specifying what they like to remove (to the best of their memory) and provide details on which conversation they were in.
+Participants who would like to request a redaction should contact realtalk@mit.edu, specifying what they like to remove and provide details on which conversation they were in.

 How is AI used in sensemaking?